Patient Rights and Responsibilities

 You have the right to voice your concerns and/or complaints regarding the quality of care and/or services you have received.
 Voicing a concern or complaint will in no way compromise your access to care or treatment.
 If you have a concern or feel your rights have not been respected, contact:

-Quality & Patient Safety Office at UMass Memorial Medical Center
+Office of Patient Advocacy at UMass Memorial Medical Center

 55 Lake Avenue North, Worcester, MA 01655